COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 ![Inv One Pager](http://take.ms/lv7da)

-Each department is giving a Google Drive spreadsheet to fill out with all the steps and explanations built into the sheet.
+Each department is given a spreadsheet to fill out with all the steps and explanations built into the sheet.

 #### Step 1
 For Step 1, coordinators were asked to identify any authoritative data sources their department uses.
 We identified a data source as any system that stores the primary version of data.
 For example: